Using Proxies with Enterprise PKS on NSX-T

 You can also proxy outgoing HTTP/HTTPS traffic from Ops Manager and the BOSH Director so that all Enterprise PKS components use the same proxy service.

 To configure a global HTTP proxy for all outgoing HTTP/HTTPS traffic from the Kubernetes cluster nodes and the PKS API server, perform the following steps:

 Click the Enterprise PKS tile.

 Under HTTP/HTTPS proxy, select Enabled.
 When this option is enabled, you can proxy HTTP traffic, HTTPS traffic, or both.

-If the proxy for outgoing HTTP traffic uses basic authentication, enter the user name and password in the HTTP Proxy Credentials fields.
+enter the username and password in the HTTP Proxy Credentials fields.

 Note: Using an HTTPS connection to the proxy server is not supported.
 HTTP and HTTPS proxy options can only be configured with an HTTP connection to the proxy server.
 You cannot populate either of the proxy URL fields with an HTTPS URL.
 The proxy host and port can be different for HTTP and HTTPS traffic, but the proxy protocol must be HTTP.

 - (Optional) If your HTTPS proxy uses basic authentication,